 III - Responsibility is a permeable, never suppressing attitude.

 IV - The most profound sociopolitical engagement escapes from the common ground of expected sociopolitical actions.

 V - Every conclusion is precipitated.

-VI - Artistic judgements are by-products of the obtuse.
+VI - Artistic judgments are by-products of the obtuse.

 VII - Doubt is a gift.
 Provoking doubt is a blessing.